MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 ### Only allow installation and usage of specifically approved peripherals

-Windows Defender ATP allows installation and usage of only specifically approved USB peripherals by creating a custom profile in Intune and configuring [DeviceInstallation policies](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-deviceinstallation).
+Windows Defender ATP allows installation and usage of only specifically approved peripherals by creating a custom profile in Intune and configuring [DeviceInstallation policies](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-deviceinstallation).

 ![Custom profile](images/custom-profile-allow-device-ids.png)